 Most individuals who are convicted of violating federal criminal law will face at least one of the following penalties:

 - Prison time

 - Permanent criminal record

-If you have been accused of committing federal crimes, please contact the Suhre & Associates, LLC, legal team as soon as possible.
+If you have been accused of committing federal crimes, please Visit our criminal defense office, Suhre & Associates, LLC, as soon as possible.
 We may be able to help you reduce your punishment or even get your charges dismissed.

 Your Experienced Cincinnati Federal Crimes Lawyers